HedgehogDevelopment/HedgehogDevelopment.github.io/razl/script.markdown

 	    <database></database>
 	  </connection>

-Using a defined connection it is possible to install the Razl service required by Razl to communicate with Sitecore.
+Using a defined connection it is possible to install the Sitecore Razl service required by Sitecore Razl to communicate with Sitecore.
 The additional attribute install and the path element a required for this to work:

 	<connection name="" install="true">
 	    <url></url>